 FAQ about White weed seeds

 There is a lot of uncertainty about white cannabis seeds.
 We have therefore answered the most frequently asked questions below.

 Are white weed seeds good?

 The short answer is ‘yes’.
-Most cannabis seeds are dark brown in colour, but some are a silvery white and grow into beautiful plants with frosted white buds and even leaves that are laced with white.
+Most cannabis seeds are dark brown, but some are a silvery white and grow into beautiful plants with frosted white buds and even leaves that are laced with white.

 Do white cannabis seeds grow?

 Many growers have heard the myth that white weed seeds are not as viable as black or brown seeds and are less likely to germinate.
 This is entirely untrue.
-At Weedseedexpress, we have undertaken numerous germination tests and are completely confident in their quality.
-In fact, our test revealed that white seeds are more likely to germinate sooner than black seeds which has been confirmed by numerous of other seedbanks
+At Weedseedsexpress, we have undertaken numerous germination tests and are completely confident in their quality.
+In fact, our test revealed that white seeds are more likely to germinate sooner than black seeds which has been confirmed by numerous of other seed banks

 Are white weed seeds female?

 All types of cannabis, including white strains, are dioecious or unisexual plants, which means that they are capable of producing male and female flowers in various individuals.
 However, both types of flowers can be found in hermaphrodite plants.
-You can reduce the risk of males by choosing feminised seeds, and most white strains sold at weedseedexpress.com are feminised seeds.
+You can reduce the risk of males by choosing feminized seeds, and most white strains sold at weedseedexpress.com are feminized seeds.

 Apart from the white weed seeds we want to go a little deeper into white weed species.